atk4/dsql/docs/expressions.rst

 .. php:method:: expr($properties, $arguments)

-    Creates new Expression which inherits current :php:attr:`Expression::$connection` property.
+    Creates new :php:class:`Expression` which inherits current
+    :php:attr:`$connection` property.

 .. php:method:: get()

-    Executes expression and return array of whole result-set.
+    Executes expression and return whole result-set.

+.. php:method:: getRow()

+    Executes expression and returns first row of data from result-set.

 .. php:method:: getOne()

     Executes expression and return first value of first row of data from result-set.

-.. php:method:: getRow()

-    Executes expression and returns one row of data from result-set.

 .. php:method:: getDebugQuery()

-    Outputs debug-query as a string by placing parameters into their respective places.
+    Outputs query as a string by placing parameters into their respective places.
 The parameters will be escaped, but you should still avoid using generated query as it can potentially make you vulnerable to SQL injection.